AbhipsaKar/casa0018/Assessment/Projects/Final Project/README.md

 Further experimentation:
 The rate of false negatives could possibly be decreased further by finding a model design which was bigger than this design but still small enough to run on the Arduino Nano 33.
 To be able to send a fire alert though MQTT, it would be required to use a different board that supports Wifi.
 Also, to ensure that the fire alert was indeed identified correctly, the setup could send a picture of the scene for manual review.
-This would prevent Fire station personnel to prepare and reach the scene for a false alert.
+This would prevent Fire station personnel to prepare and reach the scene just to find out that it was a false alert.

 ### References:
 1. Anon, 2017.
 The dragon for 3D-printable Modular Castle playset.
 Download free STL file The Dragon for 3D-printable Modular Castle Playset • 3D print template ・ Cults.
 Available at: https://cults3d.com/en/3d-model/game/the-dragon-for-3d-printable-modular-castle-playset [Accessed March 21, 2022].